willkbl/autodungeon/README.md

 # autodungeon
+ Created in March-April of 2023 by Will Kibel

  A roguelike dungeon crawler autobattler (and a genetic algorithm to optimize your character's stats)

  The folder "AUTO DUNGEON" contains a playable version of the game.